A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves: Introduction

 \end{thm}

 If a translate $t_i +H_i$ in Theorem \ref{theorem} contains a torsion point then we can choose $t_i$ to be a torsion point.
-So Theorem \ref{quant} provides an entirely uniform and effective bound for Manin-Mumford in that setting.
+So Theorem \ref{quant} implies a uniform and effective result of Manin-Mumford type for $\E(A)$ under the assumption that the variety considered has dimension at most the dimension of the product of elliptic curves $A$.
+In the case that $V$ is a surface we obtain a uniform and effective version of Manin-Mumford (see Theorem \ref{surface}).

 This is somewhat similar to the results obtained by Hrushovksi and Pillay \cite{HP}, which were strengthened by Binyamini \cite{Bi}.
-They obtain explicit uniform bounds when intersecting subvarieties of semiabelian varieties (all over the algebraic numbers) with finite rank subgroups.
+They obtain explicit uniform bounds when intersecting subvarieties of semiabelian varieties all defined over $\overline{\Q}$ with finite rank subgroups.
 Their bound only applies to transcendental points.
-Our bound applies to all points, including those over $\bar{\mathbb{Q}}$, but we consider additive extensions of elliptic curves, rather than semiabelian varieties, and have no analogue of finite rank subgroups.
+Our bound applies to all points, including $\overline{\Q}$-rational points, but we consider additive extensions of elliptic curves, rather than semiabelian varieties.
+By the same argument our result also implies a uniform and effective version of Mordell-Lang type for finite rank subgroups of $C$.\\

-If we restrict our attention to isolated points in the intersection $V\cap\mathcal{C}$ we can avoid the use of the stratification theorem of Gabrielov-Vorobjov and obtain an explicit bound.
+If we restrict our attention to isolated points in the intersection $V\cap C$ we can avoid the use of the stratification theorem of Gabrielov-Vorobjov \cite{GVstrat} and obtain an explicit bound.

-\begin{thm} Let $V, \mathcal{G}$ be as in Theorem \ref{theorem}.
-The number $N_{iso}$ of isolated points in $V\cap \mathcal{C}$ is bounded by
+\begin{thm} Let $V, C$ be as in Theorem \ref{theorem}.
+The number $N_{\text{iso}}$ of isolated points in $V\cap C$ is bounded by

-\end{thm} We will later show (see Theorem \ref{surface}) that for $V$ an irreducible surface $N_{iso}$ is also a bound for $N$ in Theorem \ref{theorem}.
-And for $V$ a curve all points in $V\cap\mathcal{C}$ are isolated by \cite[Theorem 1]{CMZ}.
+\end{thm} We will later show (see Theorem \ref{surface}) that, for $V$ an irreducible surface, $N_{\text{iso}}$ is also a bound for $N$ in Theorem \ref{theorem}.
+And for $V$ a curve all points in $V\cap C$ are isolated by \cite[Theorem 1]{CMZ}.
 This has some concrete consequences for families of polynomial Pell equations.
-If we consider $D=X^3Q$ where $Q\in \C(T)[X] $ is a polynomial of degree 3 with coefficients in the function field of a complex curve $T$ then we can think of the equation
+If we consider $D=X^3Q$ where $Q\in \C(T)[X] $ is a polynomial of degree 3 with coefficients in the function field of a complex curve $T$, then we can think of the equation